 Anyone in America, who has been addicted to prescription opioid painkillers and has suffered an overdose or has had a loved one die from painkillers, has legal rights to a file an opioid lawsuit claim against those responsible.

-The opioid lawyers and attorneys at Hood National Law Group are now investigating opioid class action lawsuit claims.
+The opioid lawyers and attorneys at National Injury Help are now investigating opioid class action lawsuit claims.
 There could be substantial cash claims from settlements in these lawsuits.
 Please call us at 1-800-214-1010 or use the contact form at the bottom of this page.

 Can I file an opioid lawsuit for addiction?